facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-function-expression-mutates-immutable-value.expect.md

 ## Error

 ```
-[ReactForget] InvalidReact: This mutates a global or a variable after it was passed to React, which means that React cannot observe changes to it (5:5)
+[ReactForget] InvalidReact: Mutating a value returned from a function that should not be mutated.
+(5:5)
 ```